muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I engaged my hip-to-foot tendon as I got ready to initiate the attack.

-I could have tried to talk her into attacking first more but I knew that that'd be a waste of time.
+I could have tried harder to talk her into attacking first but I knew that that'd be a waste of time.

 Even if I got her to attack first, my goal has always been to end this as soon as I can, win or lose.

-So I guess taking the attacker role doesn't really matter in the grand scheme of things.
+So I guess taking the attacker role doesn't really matter to me.

-I took multiple deep breaths then got into position.
+I took multiple deep breaths, then, got into position.

 As soon as I was in position, I jumped towards Amanda.